southgate/southgate.github.io/_drafts/hong-kong-via-edinburgh.md

 ![img_3196](https://cloud.githubusercontent.com/assets/52830/6498389/62ec56c0-c2a0-11e4-98f5-603db8ba2811.jpg)
 *View from the lounge with my ride to HKG in the distance*

 I was escorted to my seat, 1K.
 I always enjoy seeing who else is riding First Class.
 Who's potentially on revenue, who's on an award, who's the frothing miles nerd.
-Today's flight had a full first class.
+Today's flight had a full first class:

-- An elderly gentleman who seemed rather giddy.
+- A surprisingly giddy elderly gent.
 - A young girl flying alone, maybe around 14.
-- A late 30s guy who bore a slight resemblance to Guy Fieri.
+- A late 30s guy bearing a slight resemblance to Guy Fieri.
 - A family of four with a toddler and an infant sitting behind me in 2K and 2J.

 The family of four were Italian.
 She was definitely over 6 feet tall.
 This being Milan, I'd venture that she is or was a model.
 He was impeccably, if casually, dressed.
-Well played, wealthy and fabuluous Italian family, well played.
+Well played, wealthy and fabulous Italian family, well played.

 They had just two seats, but it seemed to be fine given that the kids were tiny and the seats huge.
 I was initially worried that I'd have two screaming kids behind me but they were extremely well behaved and I didn't hear them at all until the last 30 minutes of the flight.